feddelegrand7/mini007/README.md

 lead_agent$invoke(
   "Tell me about the economic situation in Algeria, then tell me how's the weather in Algiers?"
 )
-#> The current weather in Algiers is quite warm with a temperature of 35 degrees
+#> Current weather in Algiers: Sunny with a temperature of 35 degrees Celsius and
-#> Celsius.
-The skies are clear and sunny, and there is no precipitation at all,
-#> making it a bright and dry day.
+#> no precipitation.
 ```

 ## Human In The Loop (HITL)